zhangwei03020915/abp/docs/en/Community-Articles/2025-01-03-ABP-Background-Workers-vs-Jobs/background-jobs-vs-background-workers.md

 **Use Cases:** Use background workers for any task that needs to run repeatedly at fixed intervals.
 For example "Health checks", "Periodic cleanup tasks", "Monitoring tasks", "Processing daily data"...
-In the last section you will find real world examples.
+In the last section, you will find real-world examples.

->  In Microsoft docs this topic is called as "Background Tasks".
+> In Microsoft Docs, this topic is called "Background Tasks".
 Check out [Microsoft's official doc for running background tasks](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services).